 The HG Type test would be for the grower who has high egg counts after growing resistant lines for years.
 This test indicates the HG type (or race) of SCN in the field, and what sources of resistance would be good to choose when buying seed.

-The Complete Nematode Analysis test is a count of all the plant parasitic nematodes in the sample.
+The Plant-Parasitic Nematode Analysis test is a count of all the plant-parasitic nematodes in the sample.
 (It does not give an SCN egg count.)
 This test is used if you feel you may have a nematode problem other than SCN.
-This test would also be important for growers in SE Missouri who may have the Root Knot nematode as well as SCN.
+This test would also be important for growers in SE Missouri who may have the root=knot nematode as well as SCN.

 The Extension Nematology Lab has a website with more information on how to sample, the tests we provide, and how samples are analyzed in the lab.
 A submission form can also be downloaded from the site http://soilplantlab.missouri.edu/nematode .
 The turnaround time for the lab is typically 3-5 to working days.

 For management decisions regarding SCN please refer the University of Missouri Extension Guide on Soybean Cyst Nematode: Diagnosis and Management.
 This guide can be downloaded at: